mido/mido/docs/why_mido.rst

 ------------------------

 Working directly with the bytes is also error prone.
-For example, data bytes have a valid range of 0 ..
+For example, data bytes are integers and have a valid range of 0 ..
 127, while lists can store any Python object.
 If you make a mistake in your computation of a data value, you won't know it until it blows up in some unrelated part of your program.

 Mido messages come with type and value checking built in.
 This happens when you assign to an attribute: